18F/ReVAL/README.md

 # django-data-ingest

 `data_ingest` is a reusable Django project managing data submitted as file uploads to a central gathering point.

+It performs data validation, basic change tracking and duplicate file handling.

 Each file generally contains multiple data rows, and each user may submit multiple files.

 ---